xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 In all three scenarios, we will remove the segment routing policy configuration.
 We will compare the pros and cons for each option.

+## Loading a configuration on the device

+First option is to have a base configuration file saved on the device harddisk and `load` the configuration on the device.
+The IOS XR command to do it is `load harddisk:filename` where `filename` is the configuration file.
+Then, you have to commit the change using `commit replace` to first wipe out the configuration and then apply the fresh one.

+To download the configuration on the device, I like to use SCP.
+On IOS XR, the command is: `scp username@server:/path/to/file harddisk:/filename` where:
+- `username` is the username to connect to the `server`,
+- `server` is the server where you want to download the configuration file,
+- `/path/to/file` is the path to your configuration file on the `server`,
+- `filename` is the filename you would like to use on the device.

+If the configuration file is not on the device or if the `filename` has a typo, the `commit replace` will just wipe out the configuration and you will end with a factory default configuration.
+Double check that the file has been pushed on the device before executing the command.
+{: .notice--warning}